I've gotten a lot of questions about how I shoot and edit my videos, so I thought it would be helpful to have a little FAQ here.

 How do you shoot your videos?

-I film all of my videos on my iPhone 6 on a table set up underneath a sunny window.
+When I first started shooting video, I filmed all of my videos on my iPhone on a table set up underneath a sunny window.
+It worked fine, but a better camera and controlled lighting make a big difference!

 How do you shoot overhead?

-I use a special tripod called an Overhead Pro.
+When I was shooting on my phone, I used a special tripod called an Overhead Pro.
 You can use the discount code Glue&GlitterReader at checkout for $10 off.

 You can use it to do stable overhead shots with your phone or camera, and the retractable arm lets you move the camera closer to or further away from the tripod base.

-If you’re wanting to shoot video with a regular camera, the Overhead Pro’s phone holder unscrews, so you can screw in a regular camera for still or video shots.
-Just make sure you hang a weight from the tripod, to prevent tipping.
-I hang a bag with some cookbooks inside, and it works great.
+If you're wanting to shoot video with a regular camera, the Overhead Pro's phone holder unscrews, so you can screw in a regular camera for still or video shots.
+I found that the arm of the Overhead Pro didn't do great with the added weight of my Canon 80D, so for camera shoots, I use the K&F Concept Tripod

 How do you edit your videos?

-In Final Cut Pro, though you don’t have to buy expensive software to edit overhead videos.
+I edit my videos in Final Cut Pro, though you don't have to buy expensive software to edit your videos, if you don't want to.

 Where do you find your music?